 What happens if you...Have existing Admin console groups

 - Your organization's groups aren't available at Google Groups—As a result, you can’t access features such as:

 - Settings for group email footers, subject line prefixes, and message moderation

-- Existing groups are not deleted—Groups that you or your users created remain in your Google Workspace account.
+- Existing groups aren't deleted—Groups that you or your users created remain in your Google Workspace account.
 People who have permission to post to the group can still do so through email.
 To prevent the use of a group, you must also delete it.

-- You can still access groups in the Admin console—As an administrator, you still have access to all the groups in your account through the Google Admin console.
+- You can still access groups in the Admin console—As an administrator, you can still access all your organization's groups in your Admin console.

 If you later turn Groups for Business back on:

-Access to Google Groups is restored—You and your users can access advanced settings for your groups at groups.google.com.
+- Your organization's groups are restored at Google Groups—You and your users can access advanced settings for your groups at groups.google.com.